Please take a few moments to read the following very helpful and frequently asked questions and answers.

 In general, pigments used for cosmetic permanent makeup are formulated to be hypo-allergenic.
 Studies have shown that immediate allergic reactions to these products are extremely rare.
 Delayed-hypersensitivity reactions (delayed onset) allergic reactions are also uncommon.
 Medical professionals believe that most so-called allergic reactions are not reactions to the pigments.
 They believe a reaction is caused by a bacterial infection or an allergic reaction to a topical after care product.
 Your technician will discuss any allergies BEFORE you begin your procedure.
 NOTE: In 2004, the FDA recalled only one pigment line by one manufacturer where allergic reactions occurred.
 The cause was determined to be a new preservative added to the formula.
 No other product recalls have occurred before or after that one.
 FYI: I do not use the ‘recalled’ line.

-What to do before your permanent makeup procedure:
+What to do before your permanent makeup procedure for lips:

 If you desire permanent makeup on your LIPS, and are prone to fever blisters, cold sores or Herpes I on the lips, we recommend that you take Valtrex as follows: Take 1000 mg. the day before, 1000 mg. the day of your procedure, and 1000 mg. the day after your permanent makeup lip treatment.
 Check doses with your doctor.
 If you do not have access for Valtrex, you can purchase over-the-counter Abreva at any drug store.